Atri1/Atri1/README.md

 <h2>🙋‍♂️About me</h2>

-I am Atri Sengupta, currently working as a Software Engineer @[GE](https://www.ge.com/).
-I am keen in learning new technologies, developing my mindset of continuous improvement and problem solving!
+🔭 Currently working as a Software Engineer @[GE](https://www.ge.com/).

+👨‍💻 I am keen in learning new technologies, developing my mindset of continuous improvement and problem solving!

 ⚡Me fact: I love to connect with people and interact.
 There's something to learn from everyone.

+📫 How to reach me **atrisen1999@gmail.com**.

 ❤ Fun fact: I am a massive Formula 1 fan!
 Ping me if you want to discuss anything about F1!